2018 Colts Neck mansion killings: Defense

 Caneiro pleaded not guilty at his brief court appearance for the initial aggravated arson charge on November 30, 2018.

 According to an affidavit unsealed Monday, February 25, 2019, Paul Caneiro was being cut off financially from a joint business after funds had gone missing.

 In March, attorneys representing Caneiro withdrew from the case after finding what they described as conflicts of interest.
 He is being represented by a public defender.
 Hearings on the admissibility of DNA evidence are pending.

+Conviction

+On February 13, 2026, Paul Caneiro was convicted in the killings.
+The preliminary sentencing date was set for May 12, 2026.
+On May 19, he was formally sentenced to life without possibility of parole for his charges.